Communities

 Rejected.

-This suggested edit was rejected 6 months ago by H_H‭:
+This suggested edit was rejected about 1 year ago by H_H‭:

 Byte is a unit, units are never plural (yes, some english dictionary say so but this is very stupid.
 Since you can have values that aren't integers)